 Paul wrote: “on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone”.
 The Apostles and prophets Paul has in mind are those in the time of Jesus who established the foundation of the Church on the teachings of Jesus Christ.
 Although there have been many great men of God in the church, none have the same authority to establish the church as the Apostles had.
-The men Jesus chose and anointed with His Spirit to lead the early church.
-But, each of them were led by Christ.
+The men Jesus chose were anointed with His Spirit to lead the early church.
+But, each of them was led by Christ.

 A Holy Temple

 Traditionally a temple is a place for religious worship and ceremonies.
-In the Greek and Roman civilisations there were many temples to their gods.
-For example the Parthenon designed to worship Athene, was built over 400 years before Christ.
+In the Greek and Roman civilisations, there were many temples to their gods.
+For example, the Parthenon designed to worship Athene was built over 400 years before Christ.
 The Jews had their Temple at Jerusalem which was destroyed in 70 AD.

 But God does not look for us to worship Him in a specific building.
 All those who believe in the Lord Jesus Christ become a temple not made with hands (Mark 14:58).
 The place of worship is not important.
-True worshipers worship in spirit and in truth (John 4:24).
+True worshipers worship in spirit and truth (John 4:24).
 God is looking for a humble and contrite heart.